Skip to main content Skip to footer

 Aaron Rangel, Director of Product Management at iManage, recently explored with a panel of our customers how their firms use Threat Manager to protect valuable knowledge assets and client information and the value and peace of mind it delivers.
 The discussions reveal how to bring about organizational and process alignment and the best routes to user adoption and best-practice training opportunities to help guard against non-filers and poor document hygiene.

 Aaron Rangel chaired the discussion with Ken Jones.
 Chief Technologist at Tanenbaum Keale LLP, C. Paul Courtney Firmwide Manager of Records and Information Governance at Baker Botts LLP, and Esther Wilson.
 Application Analyst at Steptoe & Johnson LLP.
-To hear their experiences and lessons learned first-hand, you can view the entire session in the video or scroll down and continue reading to learn from those that protect their institutional knowledge every day.
+To hear their experiences and lessons learned first-hand, you can view the entire session in the video or scroll down and continue reading to learn from people who protect their institutional knowledge every day.

 How do you use iManage Threat Manager?